UiPath/ReFrameWork/README.md

 2. Implement OpenApp and CloseApp workflows in your App folder, linking them in the Config.xlsx fields
 3. Implement GetTransactionData and SetTransactionStatus or use ./Framework versions for Orchestrator queues
 4. Implement ProcessTransaction workflow and any invoked others

-### ReFrameWork Dispatcher ###
-**Robotic Enterprise Framework**

-1. Filter email, save Excel attachments and load all data into an Orchestrator transaction queue
-    * Check out the *Xtras/OnloadQueue* sample that loads data from Excel in a queue tracking the file it belongs to and the row index

-2. Process the items in the transaction queue with multiple robots using *ReFrameWork template* passing items and statuses to a secondary queue

-3. Reassemble the Excel files with statuses from the secondary queue and send them via email
-    * Check out the *Xtras/OffloadQueue* sample that saves items from a queue to Excel files
-    * Check out the *Xtras/SendStatusEmail* that uses a template file for the message body